prominence-eosc/docs/policies.md

 * `maximumTimeInQueue`: maximum time in minutes the job will remain in the queue.
 If a job cannot be run immediately it will wait in the queue (up to the specified time limit) until resources become available.
 The value `-1` means that the job will remain in the queue until it starts running.
 The default value `0` means that the job will remain in the queue until it starts running or there is a failure.
 * `placement`: allows users to specify requirements and preferences to influence where jobs will run.
 * `ignoreTaskTailures`: normally if a task fails (i.e. exit code non-zero) no further tasks will be executed in a job.
+If set to `True`, all
+* `reportJobSuccessOnTaskFailure`: When the job is run as part of a workflow, if the exit code of any tasks are non-zero the job will be reported as running successfully.
+This means that if retries are enabled within a workflow or a workflow is re-run, only jobs which failed because of infrastructure problems will be retried.
+The default value is `False`.
-If set to `True`, all tasks in a job will be run irrespective of any failures.
+tasks in a job will be run irrespective of any failures.
 The default value is `False`.
 * `autoScalingType`: if set to `null` or the explicit string value `none` only existing resources will be considered to run the job and no additional resources will be provisioned.